rickyp97/Panzeri_Pelle_MSci_Deformable_Mirrors/README.md

 On the Laptop side, you can either use a simple GUI to change channel voltages ("GUI_laptop.py", simply run it to open the GUI) or run the "pc_server_functions.py" module and use the functions within to communicate with the Pi.

 ## Optimisation
 To run one of the three optimisation codes, in a python script import the fitness_functions module, and the required optimisation algorithm.
-Then use the "optimise" function in the optimisation algorithm's module, passing as a first argument one of the fitness functions from the fitness_functions module.
+Then use the "optimise" function from the optimisation algorithm's module, passing as a first argument one of the fitness functions from the fitness_functions module.

 ## SMXM7X API
 The SMXM7X API folder contains scripts for using a Sumix M7x model (M71,M72,M73) CMOS camera in Python scripts.
 It was coded following [this](https://riptutorial.com/cython/example/11296/wrapping-a-dll--cplusplus-to-cython-to-python) tutorial.
 Please recompile these files before using the camera.